 Moly Mines is a company limited by shares that is incorporated in Australia.
 Its shares are currently suspended from trading on the Australian Securities Exchange (ASX).
-Moly Mines was delisted from the Toronto Stock Exchange (TSX) on 4 July 2014.

 Since the Company's incorporation in January 2003 and since listing on the ASX in March 2004, the Company's financial performance and result has been, and will continue to be, attributable to its ongoing exploration, evaluation, planned development activities and mining operations on its ground holdings.